 NPR's acclaimed Next Generation Radio training is coming back to Capital Public Radio this October.
-We're looking for six talented student journalists enrolled at northern California and southern Oregon colleges and universities to participate in this state-of-the-art training week in California's Capitol.
+We'll train six talented student journalists enrolled at northern California colleges and universities to participate in this state-of-the-art training week in California's Capitol.

 Explore the 2015 project here: http://nextgensacstate.org/